SystemsApproach/tcpcc/algorithm.rst

    Associating the ACK with (a) original transmission versus (b) retransmission.

-The solution, which was proposed in 1987, is surprisingly simple.
-Whenever TCP retransmits a segment, it stops taking samples of the RTT;
-it only measures ``SampleRTT`` for segments that have been sent only once.
+The solution is surprisingly simple.
+Whenever TCP retransmits a segment, it stops taking samples of the RTT; it only measures ``SampleRTT`` for segments that have been sent only once.
 This solution is known as the Karn/Partridge algorithm, after its inventors.
 Their proposed fix also includes a second small change to TCP’s timeout mechanism.
 Each time TCP retransmits, it sets the next timeout to be twice the last timeout, rather than basing it on the last ``EstimatedRTT``.
-That is, Karn and Partridge proposed that TCP use exponential backoff, similar to what the Ethernet does.
-The motivation for using exponential backoff is simple: Congestion is the most likely cause of lost segments, meaning that the TCP source should not react too aggressively to a timeout.
+That is, Karn and Partridge proposed that TCP use exponential backoff.
+The motivation for using exponential backoff is that congestion the most likely cause of lost segments, meaning that the TCP source should not react too aggressively to a timeout.
 In fact, the more times the connection times out, the more cautious the source should become.
-We will see this idea again, embodied in a much more sophisticated mechanism, in the next chapter.
+We will see this idea again, embodied in a much more sophisticated mechanism, in a later section.

 Jacobson/Karels Algorithm
 ~~~~~~~~~~~~~~~~~~~~~~~~~

 The Karn/Partridge algorithm was an improvement, but it did not
 eliminate congestion.
-The following year (1988), Jacobson and Karels
-proposed a more drastic change to TCP to battle congestion, including
+The 1988 congestion-control mechanism proposed
-a new way to decide when to time out and retransmit a segment.
+by Jacobson and Karels include a new way to decide when to time out

-It should be clear how the timeout mechanism is related to
-congestion—if you time out too soon, you may unnecessarily retransmit
-a segment, which only adds to the load on the network.
-The other
-reason for needing an accurate timeout value is that a timeout is
-taken to imply congestion, which triggers the other control mechanism
-described later sections.
+and retransmit a segment.

 The main problem with the original computation is that it does not
 take the variance of the sample RTTs into account.
 Intuitively, if the